Auto-scaling Approaches for Microservice Applications: A Survey and Taxonomy: A Taxonomy of Auto-Scaling Technologies for Microservice Applications

+In 2024, auto-scaling approaches have focused on bottleneck awareness, system-wide optimization, and emerging execution models.
+Works introduced topology-aware bottleneck detection for microservices \cite{xiePBScalerBottleneckAwareautoscaling2024}, budget-constrained QoS optimization \cite{chengGeoScaleMicroserviceAutoscaling2024}, and proactive elasticity for serverless environments \cite{fengHeterogeneityawareProactiveElastic2024}, reflecting a trend toward holistic and cost-aware scaling strategies.

+Most recently, in 2025, auto-scaling research for microservice applications has advanced toward predictive, dependency-aware, and resource-efficient strategies.
+Works introduced a multi-layered framework combining predictive scaling and service migration across containers and VMs to reduce service level objective (SLO) violations and infrastructure costs \cite{SHAFI2025104266}; a spatio-temporal GNN with deep reinforcement learning (DRL) approach that models microservice dependencies as dense connectivity graphs, improving resource prediction accuracy and reducing SLA violations \cite{LIANG2026107909}; and a reactive and proactive horizontal pod auto-scalers that optimize Kubernetes scaling in resource-constrained environments, mitigating over- and under-provisioning \cite{AHMAD2025112390}.
+These efforts reflect a trend toward holistic, workload-aware, and cost-sensitive auto-scaling solutions tailored to complex microservice applications.

-Overall, a variety of methods have been employed in the auto-scaling of cloud-native applications, including load modeling, performance analysis, anomaly detection, link analysis, and interference awareness.
-The techniques used in these methods have gradually become more intelligent and diversified.
-Initially, threshold methods, heuristic methods, control theory methods, and queuing theory methods were used.
-Over time, these evolved into machine learning, deep learning, and reinforcement learning methods.
-To address complex microservice chains and rapidly changing load environments, more effective models such as GNN and attention mechanisms have been introduced, improving prediction accuracy and resource allocation efficiency, which plays a critical role in ensuring the stable operation of cloud-native applications.
+Overall, a wide range of techniques has been applied to the auto-scaling of microservice applications, including workload modeling, performance analysis, anomaly detection, dependency/link analysis, and interference management.
+These methods have gradually evolved from basic threshold- and heuristic-based approaches, as well as control- and queuing-theory methods, to more intelligent and adaptive solutions leveraging machine learning, deep learning, and reinforcement learning.
+To handle complex microservice chains and highly dynamic workloads, advanced models such as graph neural networks and attention mechanisms have been adopted, enhancing prediction accuracy and resource allocation efficiency, which are essential for maintaining the stability, performance, and SLA compliance of microservice applications.